 Skin cancer prevention begins in childhood and your risk is often based on the ultraviolet (UV) radiation exposure you had in your lifetime.
 Although skin cancer is most commonly found in individuals with fair skin, individuals with medium to dark skin are still at risk.
 Skin cancers for individuals with medium to dark skin are often not detected as early because of the misconception that they are not at risk.

-Our team of experts carefully monitors potential skin cancers through skin exams and skin checks.
+Our team of experts carefully monitors potential skin cancers by performing a skin exam.
 We prioritize early detection and offer a wide variety of skin cancer treatments.

 Why Choose Us for Skin Cancer Care

-- Multidisciplinary Team.
-At Loma Linda University Cancer Center, your skin cancer team consists of dermatologists, oncologists, pathologists, nurses and nurse navigators who guide you through every step of your treatment plan.
+- Multidisciplinary team.
+Your skin cancer team consists of dermatologists, oncologists, pathologists, nurses and nurse navigators who guide you through every step of your treatment plan.

 - Specialized care.
 Our fellowship-trained physicians offer the most advanced treatment options available for skin cancer.